Sender Policy Framework

-A registration of the user is required for the fulfilment of a contract with the user and for the implementation of pre-contractual measures, for example for the administration of domain names.
+Registration of the user is necessary for the fulfilment of a contract with the user and for the implementation of pre-contractual measures, for example for the administration of domain names.

-The data will be deleted as soon as they are no longer necessary for the purpose for which they were collected.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.

-As a user you have the possibility to cancel the registration at any time.
+As a user, you have the option of cancelling your registration at any time.
 You can have the data stored about you changed at any time.
 You can make the changes yourself directly in the registration area, in all other cases please contact us by e-mail: firstname.lastname@example.org.
-After a successful deregistration, your data will automatically be deleted or the processing of your data will be restricted..
+After a successful deregistration, your data will be deleted or the processing of your data will be restricted.

-If the data is required for the fulfilment of a contract or for the implementation of pre-contractual measures, an early deletion of the data is only possible if there are no contractual or legal obligations that prevent deletion.
+If the data is required for the fulfilment of a contract or for the implementation of pre-contractual measures, early deletion of the data is only possible insofar as contractual or legal obligations do not prevent deletion.

 The legal basis for the processing of the data is Art.
+6 (1) lit. a DSGVO if the user has given his or her consent.
+If the registration serves the fulfilment of a contract to which the user is a party or the implementation of pre-contractual measures, the additional legal basis for the processing of the data is Art.
 6 para.
-1 lit. a GDPR if the user has given his consent.
-If the registration serves the fulfilment of a contract to which the user is a party or the implementation of pre-contractual measures, the additional legal basis for the processing of data is Art.
-6 para.
-1 lit. b GDPR..
+1 lit. b DSGVO.

-There is a contact form on our website which can be used for electronic contact.
-If a user takes this opportunity, the data entered in the input mask will be transmitted to us and stored.
-These data are among others:
+Our website contains a contact form that can be used for electronic contact.
+If a user makes use of this option, the data entered in the input mask is transmitted to us and stored.
+These data are, among others:

-The following data is also saved at the time the message is sent:
+The following data is also stored at the time the message is sent:

-Alternatively, it is possible to contact us via the provided e-mail address.
-In this case, the personal data of the user transmitted with the e-mail will be stored.
+Alternatively, it is possible to contact us via the e-mail address provided.
+In this case, the user's personal data transmitted with the e-mail will be stored.

 In this context, the data will not be passed on to third parties.
-The data will be used exclusively for the processing of the conversation.
+The data is used exclusively for processing the conversation.

-The processing of the personal data from the input mask serves us only for the processing of the establishment of contact.
-In the case of contacting us by e-mail, this is also the necessary legitimate interest in the processing of the data.
+The processing of the personal data from the input mask serves us solely to process the contact.
+In the case of contact by e-mail, this also constitutes the necessary legitimate interest in processing the data.

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.